sithmel/backboneio.couchdbstorage/README.md

 Setting up change feed
 ======================
-If you need to notify your clients for changes of of different servers you can use the couchdb change feed:
+If you need to notify your clients for changes of different servers you can use the couchdb change feed:

     var setupSync = require('./couchdbstorage').setupSync;

     setupSync(db, backend);

+The library filters automatically changes coming from the current process.